Through the snow-sprayed window, I see

 Candles rather than logs glow in the fireplace,

-while stockings with names does the mantle grace.
+while stockings with names do the mantle grace.

 the hydrangeas and azalea blooms will be here soon,